Shepard read the passage again, a faint frown creasing her face and causing the glow of the implants under her skin to become more pronounced.

 Asa's scarred face looked pleased.
 "You have read the Qun?"

 "Yeah.
 Although I don't think you really digest it the first time through.
-You sort of have to go back and read it a bit at a time and think about it."
+You sort of have to go back through and read it a bit at a time and think about it."

 She looked down at the book Asa still held open in front of her.
 She touched one of the well-worn pages gently.
 "It looks like this is a favorite," she noted.